Global Cambridge: Achieving zero-carbon flight and land-based power

 Tuesday 14 July 2020, 5.00pm to 5.50pm BST

 There is a broad-scale need for the aviation and power generation sector to decarbonise rapidly.
 This need has grown exponentially in light of the COVID-19 Pandemic, which has ground global air travel and laid bare the environmental challenges of returning to the old business as usual.

-Join Pro-Vice-Chancellor, Professor Andy Neely OBE, who will moderate a conversation with Professor Robert Miller, Director of the new Whittle Laboratory, and Cambridge alumna Dr Masha Folk, now working at Rolls-Royce.
-Together they will discuss the ways The new Whittle Laboratory (and the National Centre for Propulsion and Power) will scale world-leading capability in rapid technology deployment to around 80 per cent of the technologies required to decarbonise aviation and power generation.
+Pro-Vice-Chancellor, Professor Andy Neely OBE, who moderated a conversation with Professor Robert Miller, Director of the new Whittle Laboratory, and Cambridge alumna Dr Masha Folk, now working at Rolls-Royce.
+Together they discussed the ways The new Whittle Laboratory (and the National Centre for Propulsion and Power) will scale world-leading capability in rapid technology deployment to around 80 per cent of the technologies required to decarbonise aviation and power generation.

 It is a vision of national and global significance, which would put Britain at the heart of a zero-carbon future for flight and power.